Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ## The OSH model
 The SIG Open Source Health model is described in the following places:
-- The SIGRID documentation contains the [OSH guidance for producers](https://docs.sigrid-says.com/reference/quality-model-documents/open-source-health.html)
+- The Sigrid documentation contains the [OSH guidance for producers](https://docs.sigrid-says.com/reference/quality-model-documents/open-source-health.html)
-- wiki page "How to interpret OSH findings"
+- Wiki page "How to interpret OSH findings"
 - "OSH quality model" wiki page
 - And now the guide for producers is also in the Sigrid documentation
 - [And would benefit from a nice integration..]